Are you a startup owner or CTO looking to perform a software risk assessment to ensure successful product development?

 us since 2016

-Software development and related technical team members can be unmotivated or inefficient to complete the set project milestones in the set timeframe.
+- Software development and related technical team members can be unmotivated or inefficient in completing project milestones within the set timeframe.

 Software project risk control consists of three stages – risk management planning, risk monitoring, and risk resolution.